GetStream/vg/README.md

 install.
 This has the same issues as described for `bindfs`, but there's also some extra ones that cannot be worked around as easily.
-The reason for this is tat go tooling does not like symbolic links in `GOPATH` ([golang/go#15507](https://github.com/golang/go/issues/15507), [golang/go#17451](https://github.com/golang/go/issues/17451)).
+The reason for this is that go tooling does not like symbolic links in `GOPATH` ([golang/go#15507](https://github.com/golang/go/issues/15507), [golang/go#17451](https://github.com/golang/go/issues/17451)).

 Compiling will still work, but `go list github.com/...` will not list your